 When asked if marriage matters to them, it’s clear they don’t believe the hype that marriage is dead.
 Nearly three-quarters (73 per-cent) still consider that age-old institution of monogamy to be important or very important to them.

 When asked if they would like their wife to take their last name, respondents were split.
-Slightly more than half (54 per-cent) professed liberal attitudes towards the matter, but 46 per-cent still aspire to becoming “Mr. and Mrs. So-and-so”.
+Slightly more than half (54 percent) professed liberal attitudes towards the matter, but 46 per-cent still aspire to become “Mr. and Mrs. So-and-so”.

 A majority of respondents say they would happily become a stay-at-home dad.
 Laundry, diapers, feeding?
-None of that messy stuff phases the 71 per-cent who say they’d be prepared to be raise the kids while their wife brings home the bacon.
+None of that messy stuff phases the 71 percent who say they’d be prepared to raise the kids while their wife brings home the bacon.